holding hands facing one another

 By Michael Skaggs

-The Fetzer Institute's mission is as ambitious as it is simple: helping build the spiritual foundation for a loving world.
-Who better to help carry out this mission than chaplains, especially as year after year fewer and fewer Americans count themselves among those with a formal religious affiliation?
-Over the course of 2019 the Chaplaincy Innovation Lab and the Fetzer Institute began a conversation and developed a relationship with one goal in mind: working together, how can we help chaplains and spiritual care providers meet people where they are and reach those who have no access to spiritual care today?
-And how we can help widen the paths into the profession for those who may feel called to spiritual care but have historically been excluded, for any number of reasons?
-The Lab is grateful for this partnership and eager to be in conversation together about these questions.
+How can we help chaplains and spiritual care providers meet people where they are and reach those without access to spiritual care today?
+How can we help widen the paths into the profession for those who may feel called to spiritual care but have historically been excluded for several reasons?
+The Lab is grateful for this partnership and eager to discuss these questions with yoube in conversation together.

-Continuing the conversation
+Continuing the Conversation

-One thing about which we felt very strongly was that our conversation not remain confined to our time together in Kalamazoo.
-How could we bring this nuanced, complex, in many cases deeply personal reflection to chaplains, educators, and others in order to broaden the dialogue?
-We determined that an eBook, available to all at no charge and for distribution to anyone and everyone, offered a simple solution.
+One thing about which we felt very strongly was that our conversation would not remain confined to our time together in Kalamazoo.
+How could we bring this nuanced, complex reflection to chaplains, educators, and others?
+Doing so will broaden the dialogue.
+It is a dialogue that is, in many cases, deeply personal.We determined that an eBook, available to all at no charge and for distribution to anyone and everyone, offered a simple solution.
 Now, Meditations on Chaplaincy and Spiritual Care is available through the Chaplaincy Innovation Lab for all to use, reflect on, and further their own conversations with colleagues.

 Collaborating

-• Kirstin Boswell Ford challenges the field to be nimble and adaptive to providing spiritual care, especially in nontraditional spaces: "to be rigid in this regard will lead to the field's obsolescence."
+• Kirstin Boswell Ford challenges the field to be nimble and adaptive to providing spiritual care, especially in nontraditional spaces: "To be rigid in this regard will lead to the field's obsolescence."

-• Lab founder Wendy Cadge calls for a change even in how we talk about spiritual care, noting that "the language of chaplaincy is too old fashioned, not accessible, and shuts down possibilities for some."
+• Lab founder Wendy Cadge calls for a change in how we talk about spiritual care, noting that "the language of chaplaincy is too old fashioned, not accessible, and shuts down possibilities for some."

 • Margaret Grun Kibben, with military precision borne of her long service in the United States Navy, focuses on what we should expect of chaplains before they are out on their own.
 How do we balance the needs of specific contexts and best practices applicable to all chaplains?
 How do we help organizations and institutions understand the value of chaplains within them to help expand this vital service?